Last updated on February 28, 2023.

-U.S. federal cybersecurity agencies now point to protective DNS as a defense strategy, confirming what BlueCat has long understood: DNS is critical to detecting network threats.
+U.S. federal cybersecurity agencies now point to protective DNS (PDNS) as a defense strategy, confirming what BlueCat has long understood: DNS is critical to detecting network threats.

 The National Security Agency (NSA) and the Cybersecurity and Infrastructure Security Agency (CISA) recently released guidance for using protective domain name system (PDNS) services to curb cyber threats.
 It also points to several providers—BlueCat among them—for organizations to consider.